 Appraisal is available only in disputes between you and your insurance company.
-It is not available if the other driver was at fault and you disagree with his or her company's offer since this is a third party claim and not a first party claim with your own insurer whom you have a contract with terms that allow for an appraisal.
+It is not available if the other driver was at fault and you disagree with his or her company's offer.